pygospa/dotfiles/README.md

 only allow you to track your changes but also - if you inserted some improvements and like me to profit from them - to send me a pull request.

-If you do so, in the next step (How to install everyting) just enter your own repository link instead of mine, when cloning the repository to your local machine.
+If you do so, in the next step (How to install everything) just enter your own repository link instead of mine, when cloning the repository to your local machine.